See What We Do for more detail about our professional and reliable import service

 We recommend you send payment for your vehicle to our Japanese agent through an online transfer service such as OFX.
 This can save hundreds of dollars thanks to a lower fee and a more competitive exchange rate compared to a bank or other traditional options.
 Funds usually arrive in Japan within 24 to 48 hours of transfer.
 OFX provides progress updates by SMS and email and we will confirm when your funds have been received.

 No, we simply focus on sourcing the best vehicles cost direct and are unable to offer finance.
 You will need to have sufficient funds available to pay for the vehicle and import costs before commencing the process.

-Please see below for finance options when importing.
+Please see the next FAQ below for finance options when importing.

 A secured car loan requires the vehicle to be in the country with local registration, and therefore won’t work when importing a vehicle.

 The best option if you require finance is to organise an unsecured personal loan (usually at a higher interest rate) with the funds transferred to your account.
 If you ensure this has no early payout penalties you can use it as bridging finance to cover the import costs for the 8 to 10 weeks or so that it will usually take to get the vehicle on road.

 Once registered, you can then refinance with a lower rate secured loan, preferably with the same lender to minimise paperwork.